xcoderzach/LiveView/README.markdown

 When should I use this?
 =======================

-  When part of your web app is changing rapidly, it's super useful.
+  When parts of your web app are changing rapidly, it's super useful.
 LiveView is best suited for realtime web applications.
 If your page doesn't update very often you can probably get away with just inserting HTML fragment strings into the document.